-The timeline for the Commission to select a preferred developer for Parcels 14 and 15 depends on the number and content of proposals received, although a decision is anticipated for Winter 2023.
-Upon being awarded preferred developer, the selected developer and Commission will proceed to negotiate a letter of intent including financial terms and performance dates.
+The timeline for the Commission to select a preferred developer for Parcel 1A depends on the number and content of proposals received, although a decision is anticipated for late fall 2023.
+Upon being awarded preferred developer, the selected developer and Commission will proceed to negotiate a letter of intent (LOI) including financial terms and performance dates.
 The selected developer will also be required to fund a third-party expense escrow to cover the Commission's third-party costs, as detailed in Attachment 3.

-While the Commission considers how the overall project design fits meets the urban design objectives identified for the site in the Development Plan when evaluating responses, the review of responses to this RFP is separate from design review.
+While the Commission considers how a respondent's overall project design meets the urban design objectives identified in the Development Plan, the review of responses to this RFP is separate from design review.
 Design review for the selected proposal will follow the selection of preferred developer.
-There are two design approvals: A two-step Concept Plan Approval and Final Plan Approval.
+There are two design approvals: a two-step Concept Plan Approval and Final Plan Approval.
 During design review, the Commission will receive input from its third-party Design Review Panel, design consultant, and design professionals nominated by neighborhood groups.